-Home to a strong network of cutting-edge hospitals, New Jersey healthcare systems outpace the nation on several quality measures – 4 are nationally ranked and 35 others meet national high performing standards, according to U.S. News & World Report’s 2017-2018 Best Hospitals rankings.
+Home to a strong network of cutting-edge hospitals, New Jersey healthcare systems outpace the nation on several quality measures.
+According to U.S. News & World Report’s 2017-2018 Best Hospitals rankings, 4 New Jersey hospitals are nationally ranked and 35 others meet national high performing standards.

 Hackensack Meridian Health

 Hackensack Meridian Health combines the excellence and innovation of academic medical centers with the convenience and compassion of community-based care and services.

 One of New Jersey’s largest healthcare networks, Hackensack Meridian Health is comprised of 16 hospitals, including 3 academic medical centers, 2 children’s hospitals and 12 acute care hospitals.
 The network also includes more than 200 ambulatory care centers, fitness and wellness centers, home health services, rehab centers, and skilled nursing centers spanning from Bergen to Atlantic counties.

 Hackensack University Medical Center (HackensackUMC), the flagship hospital of Hackensack Meridian Health, was ranked the #1 hospital in New Jersey and #4 in the New York metro area in U.S. News & World Reports’ 2017-2018 Best Hospitals report.
-Additionally, it was nationally ranked in 3 adult specialties — Neurology & Neurosurgery; Orthopedics; Urology.
+Additionally, it was nationally ranked in three adult specialties — Neurology & Neurosurgery, Orthopedics and Urology.
 HackensackUMC also earned U.S. News & World Reports’ highest rating – high-performing – in 8 of the 9 common medical procedures and conditions rated in the Best Hospitals report.

-The Barnabas Health and Robert Wood Johnson Health System completed a merger in April 2016 that created New Jersey’s largest integrated healthcare delivery system.
-Now named RWJBarnabas Health, the system will provide treatment and services to more than 5 million patients each year and employ a workforce of more than 32,000.
+The merger of Barnabas Health and Robert Wood Johnson Health System in 2016 created RWJBarnabas Health, one of New Jersey’s largest integrated healthcare delivery systems.
+The system provides treatment and services to more than 5 million patients each year and employs a workforce of more than 32,000.

 RWJBarnabas Health’s network includes 11 hospitals, a statewide behavioral health network, ambulatory care facilities, geriatric centers, specialized women’s health services and comprehensive home care and hospice services.
 In addition, the network includes New Jersey’s only certified burn treatment center, which is located at St. Barnabas Medical Center in Livingston.